 “He was big,” the guard said.
 “Had a scraggly beard.
 Not too long, but not trimmed either.”

-“He wasn’t slovenly,” the other said.
-“Just didn’t seem to take much care for how he looked.
-His hair was longer--came down to his neck--and didn’t look to have seen a brush in a long while.”
+“He wasn’t smelly or dirty,” the other said.
+“He just didn’t seem to take much care for how he looked.
+His hair was long--came down to his neck--and hadn’t seen a brush in a long while.”

 “Wore ragged clothing,” the first said.
 “Patched in places, nothing bright, but not really dark either.
 Just kind of. . .bland.”